metabrainz/musicbrainz-docs/how-tos/cancel_edit.rst

 What
 ----

-If an edit has not yet been :doc:`applied </introductions/voting#Applying_edits>`, the editor who submitted that edit can cancel it.
+If an edit has not yet been :ref:`applied <introductions_voting_applying_edits>`, the editor who submitted that edit can cancel it.

 When
 ----